Mon - Fri 9am - 5pm

-Let us start by saying that all of us at Hearing Direct are big fans of the NHS and in particular the audiological services it provides.
+All of us at Hearing Direct are big fans of the NHS and in particular the audiological services it provides.

 When it comes down to obtaining hearing aids from the NHS, the process is simple and straightforward.

 The appointment and indeed the entire process falls under governmental targets and almost all NHS hospitals/trusts meet these targets.
 As a consequence, the 2-year waiting lists have all but disappeared with most patients waiting no longer than a couple of months.

-At this point most NHS hearing aids types will not be issued to you (although a growing number of audiology departments do provide some instant fit solutions) but an impression of your ear will be taken using some special material in order to prepare a mould to which the hearing aid is attached and then placed behind the ear.
-In the ear devices are only offered in very rare circumstances.
-You will then be offered a future appointment to come back and have the hearing aid fitted; this is typically 2 weeks or so later.
+At this point most NHS hearing aids types will not be issued to you (although a growing number of audiology departments do provide some instant fit solutions).
+They will take an impression of your ear canal to aid the fitting of the hearing aid.
+Only in very rare circumstances will they offer in the ear devices.

-Choosing a brand is mostly personal taste and preference and you may have to experiment with various brands to find which ones you prefer.
-For hearing aid batteries, try Rayovac, Power One, ZeniPower or Duracell.
+Choosing a brand is mostly personal taste and preference and you can experiment with various brands to find which ones you prefer.
+For hearing aid batteries, try our own HearingDirect brand, Rayovac, Power One or Duracell.
 We also offer trial packs of batteries which let you test different brands before settling on the right source of power.

 As mentioned in this blog, we are big fans of the NHS and the work it does to help people with hearing problems.

 Our blog is home to a number of valuable resources, including more informative posts about NHS hearing aids.
-Below is a selection of articles which we believe you may also be interested in:
+Below is a selection of articles which may also interest you:

 We are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, as well as information resources to help improve the quality of life for the hard of hearing.